hpbuniat/flightzilla/README.md

     - Planning (WIP!, Gantt-View of projects)
     - Planning (Detailed) (WIP!, Gantt-View of projects, inkluding the tickets)
     - Resource (WIP!, Gantt-View of resources)
+    - Graph (WIP!, Show projects in a graph to identify stars, cash cows & dogs)
 - Mergy (Access to mergy directly from flightzilla.
 Mergy is a tool to execute merges)
 - Analytics
     - Campaigns (Access Google-Analytics Campaign-Data)